open-heterogeneous-computing-framework/community/README.md

 ### Scope
 OHCF aims to provide an open source reference framework for cloud computing powered hetergeneous computing implementations.
 [OpenStack](www.openstack.org) and [Kubernetes](www.kubernetes.io) will be the two main cloud computing platform OHCF's work will target.
 Non-cloud environment (simple single tenant clusters, blockchains) is non-priority or out of scope for OHCF.

-### Goal/Deliberbles
+### Goal/Deliverables
-The main deliverables from OHCF will be reference framework in the format of either PoC code or [design documentation](https://github.com/open-heterogeneous-computing-framework/Formula)
+The main deliverables from OHCF will be reference framework in the format of either [PoC code](https://github.com/open-heterogeneous-computing-framework/PoC) or [design documentation](https://github.com/open-heterogeneous-computing-framework/Formula)

 There will be also other types of deliverables (e.g open source [specifications](https://github.com/open-heterogeneous-computing-framework/Specs), or [open lab env](https://github.com/open-heterogeneous-computing-framework/Lab))